metodi96/studysuccess-frontend/README.md

 ## Step 1:
+npm install // to get all dependencies
+## Step 2:
 npm start // to start the frontend component
-## Step 2:
-npm install bootstrap // used for styling
-## Step 3:
-npm install react-router-dom // set up the react router (to route different urls to different react components)